Updated: 10am on Monday 11 January

-We've pulled together the facts, so you can be as confident and safe as possible whenever you're driving.
+We've pulled together the facts, so you can be as confident and safe as possible whenever you're driving during a lockdown situation.

 Under the Government's rules and regulations, you're allowed to drive for essential journeys.
 These rules, and what is "essential", differ depending where you are in the UK.